Lil' Rob X La Vuelta

 April 19th, 2019

 A new series sprung to life.
 MÍrame.
-I was raised in an area of City Heights where it hits Logan Heights.
+I was raised in an area of City Heights near Logan Heights.
 Inside Logan, there's a neighborhood named Barrio Logan.
 A common area my parents would frequent to buy groceries, visit relatives, and take my younger brother and I to a then little known spot known as Chicano Park.
 A predominantly Mexican/Spanish speaking community, my parents being Mexican immigrants felt at ease in a neighborhood they could visit with confidence considering the little English they knew at that time.
 Today, Barrio Logan is something that didn't exist five to seven years ago.
 I've been documenting Barrio Logan for around eight years now, and I cannot believe how much change the barrio has gone through in less than a decade.

 Eva's 4th birthday